laminas/laminas-server/docs/book/v3/reference/migration.md

 Argument type declarations have been added.
 Passing a wrong argument type which previously might have worked, will now raise a TypeError.

+## Signature changes

+The following signatures changed that could affect class extension and/or consumers.

+### Server

+Namespacing is not required by all `Server` implementations and thus optional.
+Method argument type declarations have been updated to reflect this state.
+`addFunction` and `setClass` methods now accept namespace variables of nullable strings, where previously they suggested a `string`-only usage.